strohne/datavana/epygraf/readme.md

 ## Usage

-There are two ways to acces Epigraf data:
+There are two ways to access Epigraf data:

 a) API: Used to access data and create jobs from outside the server
 b) Direct database access: Presumes you have a direct connection to the database server, e.g. in a development environment